gasvaktin/gasvaktin/README.md

 #### Prices

 Prices without discount for Skeljungur and Orkan can be seen [here](http://www.skeljungur.is/einstaklingar/eldsneytisverd/), and station individual prices for Orkan X can be found [here](http://www.orkan.is/Orkan-X/Stodvar).
-Info on discount for Orkan can be seen [here](https://www.orkan.is/Afslattarthrep), but it's threefold when this is written (5/7/10 ISK discount) and is controlled by how much gas you bought from Orkan the month before.
-To make things easier we only provide discount price for the starter discount.
-Neither Skeljungur nor Orkan X maintain a discount program.
+Info on discount for Skeljungur can be seen [here](https://www.skeljungur.is/einstaklingar/), and for Orkan it can be seen [here](https://www.orkan.is/Afslattarthrep), it's threefold when this is written (5/6/8 ISK discount) and is controlled by how much gas you bought from Orkan the month before (also an extra +2 discount for selected station).
+To simplify things we only use the default minimum discount.
+Orkan X does not maintain a discount program.

 ## Maintainer